 The Library provides healthcare benefits to all full-time employees upon retirement, in accordance with current Library policy; however, the board reserves the right to change or withdraw that benefit at any time.
 Currently, the Library has no retirees who qualify for postemployment benefits.
-Expenditures for postemployment healthcare benefits are recognized as the insurance premiums become due; during the year, no amounts were due.
+Expenditures for postemployment healthcare benefits are recognized as the insurance premiums become due.